 The Shun Blue Steel series was developed in partnership with award-winning chef Chris Cosentino, known for his "nose to tail" philosophy of using the whole animal.
 These traditional Japanese knives feature a core of blue steel - a fine-grained carbon steel favored by professional chefs for its blazing sharpness - that is encased between two layers of stainless steel.
 In Japan, using a kiritsuke is a sign of a master chef.
 A skilled cook can do just about anything with this long-bladed knife, which functions like a chef's knife for all-purpose chopping, thin slicing and mincing.
 Japanese san mai construction features carbon steel between two layers of stainless steel, providing the ultra-sharpness of carbon steel with the easier maintenance and added corrosion resistance of stainless steel.
 Blue steel, hardened to 61 Rockwell, is a super-hard, fine-grained carbon steel known for taking and maintaining an extremely sharp edge ("blue" refers to the paper the raw steel comes wrapped in).
 Mirror-polished blade has a bead-blasted edge where the two steels meet, showcasing the layered construction.
-Traditional Japanese hexagonal handle is made of gray PakkaWood.
-10"-long blade, 5 1/4"-long handle.
-8.5 oz.
-Includes a protective sheath.
+Traditional Japanese octagonal handle is made of gray PakkaWood.
+8"-long blade, 4 1/2"-long handle.
+0.5lbs.
+Custom traditional Japanese wooden saya, or sheath, included with the knife for safety and convenience.
 Knife handcrafted in Japan; sheath made in China.